Saket Gokhale trolled after labeling Navy veteran who got thrashed by Sena goons 'WhatsApp Uncle'

 Gokhale, who is a former journalist, tweeted, "It’s really sad that he was assaulted.
 That said, this “navy veteran” from Mumbai is 100% a WhatsApp wallah bhakt uncle.
 10/10 willing to bet that a cursory search of his phone will reveal obscene & gutter sanghi forwards & lewd messages.
 And dude now wants President’s Rule."

-Well, this surely did not go well for him.
-After he fired his tweet, netizens fired backed with tweets mocking him.
+Well, this surely did not go well for Gokhale.
+His tweet clearly backfired as netizens went on to mock him.

 A Twitter user said, "Just wondering where your opinion stands in front of an ex navy veteran.
 Madan Sharma has done more good to this country than you can even think of in your dreams.
 20 pushups karke dikhade Gokhale."